scottadkin/Syphon-Filter-2-PAL-Cheats/README.md

 # AI Stuff
 ```

+AI Health is +28 Bytes after their weapon Id

 ;unlimited ammo, no fire cooldown, instant max Danger
 ;If level ticks not FFFFFFFF(paused or not in level)
 ;Activate conditional block